hirokirigaya/memorygame/README.md

 ## How download repository?

-- You must have git installed on your machine, then run the commands below from the command line.
+- You must have git installed and node on your machine, then run the commands below from the command line.

 ```
 git clone https://github.com/hirokirigaya/memorygame

 cd memorygame

+npm install

+npm start